 The best moisturizer for dry skin

-Occlusives are the best moisturizers for dry skin, they create a protective film over the skin, this is what improves the texture, giving the skin its soft, smooth feel.
+Occlusives are the best moisturizers if you have dry skin; they create a protective film over your skin; this improves the texture, giving your skin its soft, smooth feel.

-Emollients help to keep the surface lubricated and protected, they include ingredients such as ceramides and butter.
-Ceramide barrier repair balm is full of important emollients that help to rebuild an impaired skin.
+Emollients help keep your skin’s surface lubricated and protected; they include ceramides and butter ingredients.
+Ceramide barrier repair balm is full of important emollients that will help to rebuild your skin if it is impaired.

-Lipids have a protective role on the skin, helping to improve the barrier function, they patch up gaps between the cell walls.
+Lipids have a protective role on your skin, improving the barrier function; they literally patch up gaps between the cell walls.

-Many of our formulas contain skin-identical ingredients that are missing Fortify barrier repair cream is a great example of such a moisturizer for treating dry skin conditions, containing the exact ration of lipids, ceramides, and cholesterol found within the skin.
+Many of our formulas contain skin-identical ingredients that are missing Fortify barrier repair cream is a great example of such a moisturizer for treating dry skin conditions, containing the exact ration of lipids, ceramides, and cholesterol found naturally within your skin.

 Best moisturizer for dehydrated skin

-As we have discussed moisturisers for dry skin, this article would not be complete without touching upon those ingredients that will work to replenish dehydrated skin.
+This article would not be complete, without touching upon those ingredients that help to replenish a dehydrated skin type.